openshift/cluster-version-operator/docs/user/status.md

 ### NoChannel

-The update `channel` has not been configured.
+The upgrade `channel` has not been configured.

 Fix by setting `channel` to [a valid value][channels], e.g. `stable-4.3`.